Compressed Sensing with Upscaled Vector Approximate Message Passing: Expectation Propagation framework and its extensions

 This algorithm is naturally split into two parts: Block A and Block B, where we compute the approximations for the likelihood and the prior respectively, while the arrows mean the information send from one block to another.
-Each block contains the function $\bg_{(\cdot)}$ that computes a vector associated with the mean\footnote{While in Block B the function $\bg_B$ aims to compute the mean of the density $q_B$, the function $\bg_A$ computes a vector that is related to the mean $\mu_A$ through Woodbury transformation.
-Originally \cite{VAMP}, the mean $\mu_A$ corresponds to the LMMSE estimator computed in the signal's domain of dimension $N$, while in Algorithm 1 we compute a similar 'LMMSE' estimator in the measurement domain of dimension $M$, which is significantly cheaper.
-For more details, please refer to \textit{Appendix B} in \cite{CG_EP}.} of the densities $q_A$ and $q_B$.
-Computation of the variances $v_A$ and $v_B$ of the densities $q_A$ and $q_B$ of both blocks is hidden in the algorithm to make it more compact.
-The mean estimates $\xAB$ and $\xBA$ and the estimates of the variances $\tvAB$ and $\tvBA$ of the two approximating densities $\qAB$ and $\qBA$ are derived based on the ratios from \eqref{eq:EP_frac_AB} and \eqref{eq:EP_frac_BA}.
+Each block contains a function $\bg_{(\cdot)}$ that computes a vector associated with the mean\footnote{While in Block B the function $\bg_B$ aims to compute the mean of the density $q_B$, the function $\bg_A$ computes a vector that is related to the mean $\bmu_A$ through Woodbury transformation.
+Originally \cite{VAMP}, the mean $\bmu_A$ corresponds to the LMMSE estimator computed in the signal's domain of dimension $N$, while in Algorithm 1 we compute a similar 'LMMSE' estimator in the measurement domain of dimension $M$, which is significantly cheaper.
+For more details, please refer to \textit{Appendix B} in \cite{EP_Keigo}.} of the densities $q_A$ and $q_B$.
+As it will be shown further, computation of the variances $v_A$ and $v_B$ of the densities $q_A$ and $q_B$ is not required for the algorithm to iterate and, therefore, their computation is omitted in Algorithm 1.
+The mean estimates $\xAB$ and $\xBA$ and the estimates of the variances $\hvAB$ and $\hvBA$ of the two approximating densities $\qAB$ and $\qBA$ are derived based on the ratios from \eqref{eq:EP_frac_AB} and \eqref{eq:EP_frac_BA}.